Regulation in Progress

 “How was your stay?” asked the husband, Michael, as he carried a neatly folded set of linen to the car.
 “We hope you were comfortable.
 Most guests rave about the beds — although the comfort of the seating arrangements can be a little more... divisive.”

 Steph, Michael's wife, stepped into the hallway with a knowing smile.
 “That’s lovely to hear.
-You’re looking very refreshed—almost glowing.
-The cottage must have made quite an impact.”
+You’re looking energised — almost glowing.
+Something must have made quite an impact.”

 “Probably the sea air,” Steph suggested innocently.
 “Or maybe some adventurous sightseeing?”